Mcude28/Practice_repository/README.md

 ## Setting up YAML
     The reccomeneded templates should have already premade the YAML files, it's a matter of if it works on our oerationg system and has all the correct downloads and sysntax

+    For working on multiple OS it is important to create a requirements.txt and a makefile that includes all the downloads

+## Making requiremnts.txt
+    With pip installed, use the command in a window's powershell. make sure the path of the directory is where you are running your repositroy
+`pip freeze > requiremnts.txt`

+    This should create a file requitrments.txt that contains all the downloads needed to run the programs within the repository

+    Otherwise, you can install conda (a method of using a virtual enviormnet that can be designated to the ) using the link https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html and following the instuctions on the site.
+After installation, run Anaconda Prompt and to check if the installation worked use the command

+`conda list`

+    and a List of all packages and versions installed in active environment should show up on the terminal after some time.
+This shows that it is running properly.

+    To create a venv named Hynts use the command:

+`conda create --name Hynts`

+    To activate the venv, use the command

+`conda activate Hynts`

+    and to deactivate

+`conda deactivate Hynts`

+    To install python version 3.8 and to check the version of python the following commands should work

+`conda install python=3.8`
+`python --version`

+    To install numpy

+`conda install numpy`

+    To remove numpy

+`conda remove numpy`

+    To upate numpy

+`conda update numpy`

+    To freeze the packages in a path and put into a requiremnts.txt file use the commands

+`conda list > requiremnts.txt`

+    To install the requirements onto a new environment use the command

+`conda create --name newenv --file requirments.txt`

+## Makefile
+    In the YAML file, use the  run command follwed with make "make name" and this command serches for a makefile and installs the dependencies inuded. an example of this is shown below:
+`-name: Install dependecies `

+`run: |`

+ ` make install`

+    The following Makefile would now include instructions for what we want to install like:
+`install:`

+`python -m pip install --upgrade pip && \`

+`pip install flake8 pytest && \`

+`pip install -r requirements.txt`